-Hobart cruise port terminal is located at Macquarie Wharf.
-There are three berths.
-The terminal is located in downtown Hobart on Hunter Street, on the eastern docks.
-Most of the major sights are within a walking distance.
+Hobart port's cruise ship terminal is at Macquarie Wharf.
+There are 3 dedicated to cruise ships berths.
+The passenger terminal has waterfront location in downtown Hobart (Hunter Street), on the eastern docks.
+Most of the city's main sights are within an easy walking distance.

 Hobart tours, shore excursions, hotels

 - Wellington Park: all Tasmanian nature in one.
 The park offers a lot of opportunities for different activities including mountain bike trials, horse riding, four wheels driving, rock climbing and much more.

 - Louisa’s Walk: history tour (won several awards) that will surely fascinate and touch you.
 Interesting for children too.

 - Bonorong Wildlife Sanctuary: interact with many sheltered animals.

 - Cascade Brewery: join some of the tours and taste the beer.
 The menu offers also gourmet food.
 You can also have your own beer personalized with photo and label.

 - Salamanca Market: located at the Salamanca Place streets.
 You can buy clothing, crafts, gourmet food, coffee, stalls and much more.
 The market is every Saturday.

 - Battery Point: wander among small cafes, historical and architectural sights that date since the begging of the 19th century.